 By: Mark Fahey

-The national unemployment rate rose slightly to 4.8 percent in January, the Labor Department announced Friday.
-But relying on that one headline number as an indicator of the economy overall ignores important information just below the surface.
+The unemployment rate fell to 4.5 percent in March, according to the Labor Department.
+But relying on that one headline number as an indicator for the economy as a whole ignores important information just below the surface.

-Each month on "Jobs Friday," the Bureau of Labor Statistics puts out a treasure trove of economic data, each of which provides its own perspective on the labor market and the employment situation.
-Economists look past the official unemployment rate — that 4.8 percent figure, also known as the "U-3" — to other metrics that give their own view of jobs in the country.
+Each month on "Jobs Friday," the Bureau of Labor Statistics releases a ton of economic data, each point providing its own perspective on the employment situation.
+Economists look past the official unemployment rate — that 4.5 percent figure, also known as the "U-3" — to other measures of jobs in this country.